dwarvesf/brainery/newsletter/forward/2023-june-forward-engineering.md

   - forward-engineering
 title: Forward Engineering June 2023
 date: 2023-06-30
-description: "As we usher in the month of June, we embrace the ever-changing landscape of technological innovation, and focus on a central theme: \"**LLM in Production**\"."
+description: "As we usher in the month of June, we embrace the ever-changing landscape of technological innovation, and focus on a central theme:LLM in Production."
 authors:
 menu: labs
-type: updates
+type: forward-engineering
 hide_frontmatter: false
 author:
 - thanh